Landwand/gunpla/README.md

 3. create a Python virtual environment using [venv](https://docs.python.org/3/library/venv.html) using the command `python -m venv your-virtual-env-name`
 5. start the virtual environment using `source your-virtual-env-name/bin/activate`
 6. install dependencies using [pip freeze](https://pip.pypa.io/en/stable/cli/pip_freeze/) using the command, `pip install -r requirements.txt`
-7. run using the command `flask run`
+7. run using the command `flask run` -or- use debug mode to see app messaging and enjoy instant-reloading of changes by using `flask run --debug`

 ## Login